Volcan Acatenango hike: A bucket list adventure in Guatemala

 In the late afternoon or evening, those who want can hike to Fuego with a guide.
 It’s about a 3-hour round trip hike from the base camp but is much steeper than the hike to Acatenango.
 On the other hand, you won’t be carrying your heavy backpack so in that sense it’s easier.

-We did the Fuego hike but unfortunately didn’t get any views of it while there because it got completely wrapped in clouds just when we arrived.
-Thankfully, the sky cleared up when we got back to base camp.
+We did the Fuego hike but unfortunately didn’t get any views of Fuego while we were on it because it got completely wrapped in clouds just when we arrived there.
+Thankfully, the sky cleared up and Fuego revealed itself again when we got back to base camp.

 As the night falls, it’s time to sit back, have dinner and enjoy the best part of this whole hike – watch Fuego spew out glowing red lava into the dark sky.
 It’s a bucket-list-worthy moment and a surreal experience to see a volcano erupt in front of you!